DONKEY0xSHOT/Hidden-process-detection/README.md

 # Hidden Process Detection

-This proof-of-concept demonstrates a technique for detecting hidden processes on Windows systems by leveraging NtQuerySystemInformation.
+This proof-of-concept demonstrates a user-mode technique for detecting hidden processes on Windows by leveraging NtQuerySystemInformation.
 The idea behind this project is simple: by comparing the standard process list with the process IDs obtained from enumerating all open handles, we can detect discrepancies that may indicate malicious process hiding.

 ## How It Works